Speak to Me

 I take a gamble.

-“NEVER SIT ON THE BED.”
-The nurses say.
+'NEVER SIT ON THE BED.'
+The nurses would say.

 Her face flickers.
 Progress?